-This movement began in 2016 to replace the Millennium Development Goals.
-These goals are much broader and tackle the causes of poverty.
-The first goal is to end poverty in all its forms.
-This is a very ambitious goal.
-Many of the goals relate to ending poverty.
-Goal 13 is to "take urgent action to combat climate change and its impacts".
-Countries will work together to reach the goals by 2030.
+- ✓ Began in 2016 to replace the Millennium Development Goals.
+These goals are much broader and tackle the causes of poverty. - ✓ The first goal is to end poverty in all its forms - ✓ Goal 13 is to "take urgent action to combat climate change and its impacts". - ✓ Countries will work together to reach the goals by 2030.